-2. School context
+School context

-Ashfield Primary School has 227 pupils on roll.
+Ashfield Primary School is a one form entry primary school.
 It is situated in Otley, a small town north of Leeds.
 Children come from both single and dual parent families.
 Most children are of white British heritage, though there are numbers from a range of other ethnic backgrounds.
-The proportion of children eligible for pupil premium is above average at 24%.
+Although the percentage of pupils in receipt of pupil premium has decreased, over 50% of our pupils live in areas marked as 2nd most deprived centile on the most recent Index of Multiple Deprivation 2019 - map shown below.

-3. Definition
+Definition